nandorc/linux-bash-config/src/lamp/README.md

 # basher lamp

-Provides commands to manage a LAMP environment.
+Provides commands to manage a LAMP environment (apache and mysql).

 ## Commands